 Trying to rank the Local 3-Pack for a given keyword?
 This number jumps up to about 13%!

 (Source: Moz, Local Search Ranking Factors)

-If you want more tips on how to improve your website's SEO, check out How to do SEO: From beginner to Guru in No Time.
+If you want more tips on how to improve your website's SEO, check out our Ultimate Guide on SEO.

 Reviews help your click-through-rate (CTR) and drive more visitors to your site

 Common sense says that if all other things were equal, you’d click on the business with the most reviews and the best score.
 So how does this affect Google AdWords and pay-per-click (PPC)?